- Contact Us

 If you receive an error message and are unsure what course of action should be taken, please contact CLEP Services at 800-257-9558 between 8 a.m. and 6 p.m.
 ET.

-No, test-takers' score reports will be printed on demand via the administrator's station.
-The score reports for College Composition will be mailed to test-takers after the essay scoring is completed, just as they are now.
+No, test takers' score reports will be printed on demand via the administrator's station.
+The score reports for College Composition will be mailed to test takers after the essay scoring is completed, just as they are now.
 In addition, scores will be available in My Account one business day after a student tests.
 Scores for College Composition will be available online 2–3 weeks after testing.

-Unfortunately, if there is a problem with the printer at your test center, you will not be able to reprint test-takers' score reports.
-If the test-taker needs a copy of the score report, please tell the test taker that scores will be available in My Account the next day (except for College Composition which is available online 2–3 weeks after testing) and that the test taker can print exam scores using the Print functionality on the internet browser.
+Unfortunately, if there is a problem with the printer at your test center, you will not be able to reprint test takers' score reports.
+If the test taker needs a copy of the score report, please tell the test taker that scores will be available in My Account the next day (except for College Composition which is available online 2–3 weeks after testing) and that the test taker can print exam scores using the Print functionality on the internet browser.

 Results will be available for 30 days.

-No, test-takers will select the score recipient during registration in My Account.
-At check-in, the test-takers will have to verify the score recipient chosen during registration.
+No, test takers will select the score recipient during registration in My Account.
+At check-in, test takers will have to verify the score recipient chosen during registration.

 If test takers would like their scores sent to a different score recipient than the one chosen during registration, they must log in to My Account and change their score recipient prior to check-in on the day of their test.
 This cannot be done from the testing room on the day of the exam.

 Unfortunately, there will be no bulk registration feature in the CLEP platform.
 If your test center has a large group of students who will be taking CLEP exams, please contact CLEP Services at [email protected] for further assistance and next steps.